 Know Before You Go

 The Architect of the Capitol warehouse is located on Fort Meade's southern extremity, nearby the LOC book storage.
-Soldiers stationed on the Fort might be able to get a peek inside.
-If that's you, be sure to share pictures!
+Only with permission and an escort by the Architect of the Capitol staff will you be allowed to get a peek inside.